QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_1.rst

-Our generalizations are designed to fit within a generalization of an ordinary linear quadratic dynamic programming problem in which matrices defining the quadratic objective function and the state transition function are **time-varying** and **stochastic**
+Our generalizations are designed to fit within a generalization of an ordinary linear quadratic dynamic programming problem in which matrices that define the quadratic objective function and the state transition function are **time-varying** and **stochastic**

-This generalization, known as a **Markov jump linear quadratic dynamic program** combines
+This generalization, known as a **Markov jump linear quadratic dynamic program**, combines

 -  the computational simplicity of **linear quadratic dynamic programming**, and